How will IR35 change in 2021?

 What does this mean in terms of new responsibilities?

 “Engagers are mandated to undertake the IR35 assessment before any payment is made to a PSC for services provided post 6 April 2021.
 “The engager is required to provide the outcome of the assessment in the form of a Status Determination Statement, or SDS,” says Roberts.
-“This needs to be passed on to the worker, the PSC and the next entity in the chain if this is not a PSC, i.e. an agency”.
+“This needs to be passed on to the worker, and the next entity in the chain if this is not the PSC, e.g. an agency.
+And don’t forget, if you engage such contractors on longer term contracts, you may already have contracts that fall within these rules because they run until after 6 April 2021.”

 “The SDS must state whether the individual is deemed to be an employee for tax purposes only.
 If the engager does not take ‘reasonable care’ when completing the assessment, any potential PAYE and NIC obligations of other parties can remain the engager’s obligation,” Roberts elaborates.

 There will also be additional costs where the worker is a deemed employee.
-If the engaged is also the payer of the PSC, as well as the deductions, it will have to pay employers’ National Insurance at 13.8%, and consider the apprenticeship levy (0.5% of earnings).
+If the engager is also the payer of the PSC, as well as the deductions, it will have to pay employers’ NIC at 13.8%, and consider the apprenticeship levy (0.5% of earnings).

-Companies can now use the postponement period to prepare fully.
-Any work done to date is by no means wasted and now there is no longer a need for a rushed response.
-There is time to pause, reconsider and refine to get it right first time.
-There will also be time to make evaluations and deal with appeals processes.
-“If a business has a large population of contractors, it may take some time to find the individuals at the end of the supply chain and make those assessments,” says Roberts.
+The first steps is for the end engager to understand their supply chains and identify all individuals engaged via a PSC.
+This may be relatively straight forward for a very small business however “If a business has a large population of contractors, it may take some time to find the individuals at the end of the supply chain and make those assessments,” says Roberts.
 “It would be advisable to have a focus group internally to fully understand the new rules and how they will impact your business.”

-Seeking further insight on IR35 or need assistance with preparing for the changes in April 2021?
+Seeking further insight on IR35, need assistance with identifying your population of PSCs or with any other process for preparing for the changes in April 2021?
 Email us at [email protected].